My thoughts about how we're going to treat writers.

 I'm thinking that our standard way of dealing with scripts is that we will have a single-title card with a "writer" credit -- that's the "main" writer (the one who did all the brain vomiting.)

 Then there will be another title card with all the "additional" writers (if there are any -- in most cases there will be but who knows?).
 I don't know what to call "additional" writers.
-But I think that all writers should be credited (something the Writers Guild of America does not agree with.)
+But I think that all writers should be credited (something the Writers Guild of America does

 I don't know where to put the "story by" credit.
 Maybe it should be a single - title card too.
-That makes sense because usually our movies are too short, not too long.
+That makes sense because usually our movies are too

 So, by this thinking: